In order to update the firmware for your controller you will need to download the Firmware loader for your OS:

-Download the ytx-v2-firmware files corresponding to the version you want to use.
+Download the ytx-v2-firmware file corresponding to the version you want to use.

-Open the application, and select the MIDI port from the list.
+Open the application, and select the MIDI device from the list.

-Choose the port that matches the name of your controller and press OK, and then you should see a message that tells that either the connection was made correctly, or that it failed.
+Choose the entry that matches the name of your controller to put it into bootloader mode.
 If it fails (typically in Windows) the port might already be taken by another application, so make sure to close every application that might be using your MIDI ports, i.e. Kilowhat or a MIDI monitor.

-When it succeeds to open the port, it will automatically reboot your controller to bootloader state (you will see some colors cycle on the Yaeltex logo), and set it ready to receive a new firmware.
+When it succeeds to open the port, it will automatically reboot your controller to bootloader mode (you will see some colors cycle on the Yaeltex logo), and set it ready to receive a new firmware.
 You will see Device: KilomuxBOOT and a blue check icon right next to MIDI device label when all is set.
 Also, you will see “Connected” in the status label.

-If you only see the Device: None, try restarting the YTX Firmware Updater app.
+If you only see the Device: None, try restarting the YTX Firmware Manager app.

 NOTE: Updating a firmware won’t erase your Kilowhat configuration